jamie-mh/AuthenticatorPro/README.md

 ![Authenticator Pro](./doc/ic_launcher-web.png)

 Authenticator Pro is a free open-source two factor authentication app for Android.
 It supports TOTP (Time Based) and HOTP (Counter Based) authenticators using either SHA1, SHA256 or SHA512 hashing algorithms.
-Mobile-Otp (mOTP) is also supported.
+Mobile-Otp (mOTP) and Steam are also supported.

 View some supported providers here: [Two Factor Auth List](https://twofactorauth.org/) (marked with "software token")